 I also brought this journalistic attitude to the ForceCast, once I started hosting on the network.
 Both on the sites and on the podcast, I saw that we had many “competitors” but few, if any, people with evident journalistic experience.
 I tried to bring a professional tone to my Star Wars work that I thought was lacking elsewhere.
 This isn’t to insult anyone else; they were fans and were approaching it as a hobby, but that produced a distinct tone that I wanted to move away from as much as possible.

 I can say with confidence that I wouldn’t be where I am today without the Star Wars stuff I did.
 Interviewing actors and reporting rumors reinforced the skills that I use every day at my job.
 I improved my interviewing abilities, both in terms of asking questions and transcribing quickly afterward.
-I learned how to spot reliable sources gellerquote1and how to negotiate attribution (“a Disney employee” versus “a Lucasfilm employee” versus “a Lucasfilm Animation employee”).
+I learned how to spot reliable sources and how to negotiate attribution (“a Disney employee” versus “a Lucasfilm employee” versus “a Lucasfilm Animation employee”).

 My overriding philosophy at TFN was that, while the importance of the content might not compare to what professional journalists at the New York Times were doing, my audience needed the same thing from me that the Times‘s audience needed from it: honesty, clarity, incisiveness, and timeliness.
 It doesn’t matter whether you’re explaining a presidential nominating convention or the production process of a Star Wars Rebels episode; your reader or listener wants to know what’s going on and why it matters to them, and you need to explain it without confusing or misleading them.
 I have tried to apply that approach to everything I’ve done.